fortinetdev/terraform-provider-fmgdevice/website/docs/r/fmgdevice_system_fortisandbox.html.markdown

 * `device_name` - FortiManager managed device name.
 This variable is used in the request URL.
 If not specified, it will inherit the variable `device_name` of the provider.

+* `ca` - The CA that signs remote FortiSandbox certificate, empty for no check.
+* `cn` - The CN of remote server certificate, case sensitive, empty for no check.
 * `email` - Notifier email address.
 * `enc_algorithm` - Configure the level of SSL protection for secure communication with FortiSandbox.
 Valid values: `default`, `high`, `low`, `disable`.